Skip to main content

 Step 1: Review the Requirements

-U.S. Department of State Requirements
+U.S. Department of State Health Insurance Requirements for all J Exchange Visitors

 Item Minimum Requirement